Eureto/LEDRise/README.md

 and Android Studio

 TODO:
+- Add OTA update functionality
+- add manual turn on off led and set brightness
 - in app add ability to set flsahing repetition and led on time